 A shortstop in high school, Munson only began catching because no one else on the team could handle catching future minor leaguer Jerome Pruett.
-As a high school junior he attended a tryout camp for the Pittsburgh Pirates in Columbus, OH, home of their AAA team the Columbus Jets, but was not signed.
-Munson was highly recruited as a football player, getting interest from powerhouses such as Ohio State University, University of Michigan and Syracuse University but only received three offers for baseball, despite hitting .581 and being named the shortstop on the All-Ohio team.
-Arizona State University and Ohio University offered him scholarships based on him making the team, while Kent State University offered him a full ride.
+As a high school junior, he attended a tryout camp for the Pittsburgh Pirates in Columbus, OH, home of their Triple A team the Columbus Jets, but was not signed.
+Munson was highly recruited as a football player, getting interest from powerhouses such as Ohio State University, University of Michigan and Syracuse University but only received three offers for baseball, despite hitting .581 and being named shortstop on the All-Ohio team.
+Arizona State University and Ohio University offered scholarships based on him making the team, while Kent State University offered him a full ride.

-1978 would be fairly quiet off the field for Munson as he hit .297 with 6 home runs and 71 RBIs.
-He was also named to his sixth straight All-Star team.
-The Yankees would again win the American League East, although it took a tremendous comeback to catch the Boston Red Sox and beat them in a one-game playoff to reach the postseason.
-The Yanks then once again beat the Royals in the ALCS and the Dodgers in a 6-game World Series, with Munson catching the final out on a Ron Cey foul pop.
+1978 would be fairly quiet off the field for Munson as he hit .297 with 6 home runs and 71 RBI.
+He was named to his sixth straight All-Star team.
+The Yankees again won the American League East, although it took a tremendous comeback to catch the Boston Red Sox and beat them in a one-game playoff to reach the postseason.
+The Yanks once again beat the Royals in the ALCS and the Dodgers in a 6-game World Series, with Munson catching the final out on a Ron Cey foul pop.
 In the postseason Munson hit .302 with one homer and 9 RBI.
-In World Series play from 1976 to 1978, he hit .373 with 12 RBI in 16 games, to go along with a .339 2 homers and 10 RBI in the AL playoffs.
+In World Series play from 1976 to 1978, he hit .373 with 12 RBI in 16 games, to go along with a .339 average, 2 homers and 10 RBI in the AL playoffs.

 In 1979 Thurman Munson seemed to be on his way to another typical Munson season.
 He hit .288 with 3 homers and 39 RBI through 97 games.
 In July, Munson purchased a Cessna Citation private jet.
 He had only been flying since the spring of 1978.
-While flying that year he had two small incidents.
-In a flight from from Seattle, WA to Anaheim, CA with Reggie Jackson and Graig Nettles, the emergency oxygen masks were activated even though there was no problem with oxygen supply.
+While flying that year, he had two small incidents.
+In a flight from Seattle, WA to Anaheim, CA, with Reggie Jackson and Graig Nettles, the emergency oxygen masks were activated even though there was no problem with oxygen supply.
 Days later, he offered to fly Billy Martin to Kansas City, MO for the All-Star break on his way home to Canton.
 On that flight, one of the plane's engines seemed to catch fire.
 It was later discovered that the rotors had been installed wrong and caused the problem.
 On August 2nd, he was home in Canton on an off day.
 He went to the airport to run some touch-and-goes, landing and taking off.
 Two friends happened to run into him at the airport and went up with him.
 On one of the landings, the plane was coming in short of the runway.
 Munson attempted to throttle up but the engines did not respond in time, as jet engines do not respond immediately, and the plane crashed.
 The two passengers attempted to free Munson from his seat but could not move him and were forced to leave him to save their own lives.
-Munson had suffered spinal damage and a broken neck from the impact.
+Munson suffered spinal damage and a broken neck from the impact.
 His official cause of death was smoke inhalation; while his place of death is usually said to be Canton, his death certificate lists Green Township, in Summit County, where Akron Canton Regional Airport is officially located.

 In 1989 the city of Canton named their new minor league ball park after him, calling it Thurman Munson Memorial Stadium.
 There is also a plaque honoring him behind home plate at the home park of the now Chatham Anglers as well as the Cape Cod League naming their top hitting award the Thurman Munson Batting Award.